U.S. wants greater role for India in Afghanistan

 In October, India and Afghanistan signed a wide-ranging agreement to deepen ties, including to help train Afghan security forces, a deal that angered Pakistan.

-The new U.S. security strategy singled out U.S. efforts to build a deeper security partnership with India, the only country mentioned by name in that regard.
+Panetta is expected to elaborate on that theme during his meetings with senior defence and political leaders, as well as in a speech at a think tank on Wednesday.

-U.S. officials said that was a mark of the respect with which the United States holds India, even while recognising that New Delhi has a long history of non-alignment with superpowers and is unlikely to want to enter into a formal treaty alliance.
+India has a long history of involvement in the country and its activities have often been viewed suspiciously by Pakistan, which is concerned about being diplomatically encircled by its longtime enemy.

-India's involvement in Afghanistan so far has been limited in scope.
-It has trained Afghan army and police over the past decade on a relatively small scale, the U.S. officials said.
+India has trained Afghan army and police over the past decade, but on a relatively small scale, the U.S. officials said.
 It has also increasingly helped Afghanistan with its economic reconstruction, the officials said.

 "As we look to the future development of peace and stability in Afghanistan ... we know that the regional actors, Afghanistan's neighbours and extended neighbours like India will play a greater role," one official said.